lukensmall/pkg_ping/README.md

 -b: rate purely by bandwidth

--r: rate purely by resopnsiveness like before
+-r: rate purely by responsiveness like before